-The 22,000 shares registered hereunder will become available for resale in the market without restriction upon effectiveness.
+On October 6, 1999 a registration statement covering 2,521,361 shares of our common stock became effective.
+The shares registered thereunder are eligible for resale in the market without restriction.
 Sales of any substantial number of shares of our common stock in the public market may have an adverse effect on the market price of our common stock.
-The average daily trading volume of our common stock has varied widely.
-Any sustained sales of shares by our existing or future shareholder or any increase in the average volume of shares traded in the public market may adversely affect the market price of our common stock.
-There sales also might make it more difficult for us to sell equity or equity-related securities, including the common stock registered hereunder, in the future at a time and price that we deem appropriate.
-The shelf registration declared effective on October 6, 1999 and this post-effective amendment thereto will remain effective until November 17, 2003 or such earlier time as all of the shares of our common stock are no longer restricted under rule 144.
+The average daily trading volume of our common stock has been very low.
+Any sustained sales of shares by our existing or future shareholders or any increase in the average volume of shares traded in the public market may adversely affect the market price of our common stock.
+These sales also might make it more difficult for us to sell equity or equity-related securities, including the common stock registered hereunder, in the future at a time and price that we deem appropriate.
+The shelf registration declared effective on

+October 6, 1999 will remain effective until November 17, 2003 or such earlier time as all of the shares of our common stock are no longer restricted under Rule 144.